harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 coordinate the pooling of patents related to cryptocurrency technology.
 Members allow anyone to use their patents freely and, in exchange, receive the ability to use patents in the pool in defense against patent aggressors.
-By the end of the year, the alliance had [15 members][copa membership]: ARK.io, Bithyve, Blockchain Commons, Blockstack, Blockstream, Carnes Validadas, Cloudeya Ltd., Coinbase, Foundation Devices, Horizontal Systems, Kraken, Mercury Cash, Protocol Labs,
+As of this writing, the alliance had [18 members][copa membership]: ARK.io, Bithyve, Blockchain Commons, Blockstack, Blockstream, Carnes Validadas, Cloudeya Ltd., Coinbase, Foundation Devices, Horizontal Systems, Kraken, Mercury Cash, Protocol Labs,